-Supply Chain Management and Logistics, Bachelor of Applied Science (BAS)
+Supply Chain Management and Logistics,

+Bachelor of Applied Science (BAS)
-This degree program is offered at the Augusta, Fairburn, Fayetteville, Milledgeville, Global Online, and Warner Robins campuses.

 Note: All students accepted into GMC's BAS degree programs also have the option to complete coursework online.

 Quarter Hours

 Area A1 COMMUNICATION SKILLS

 English Composition I (ENG 101) 5

 English Composition II (ENG 102) 5

 Area A2 QUANTITATIVE SKILLS

-Arra a D Quantitative Reasoning (MAT 103), College Algebra (MAT 109), Pre- Calculus (MAT 112) or higher 5
+Quantitative Reasoning (MAT 103), College Algebra (MAT 109), Pre- Calculus (MAT 112) or higher 5

-Area B INSTITUTIONAL OPTIONS 2
+Area B INSTITUTIONAL OPTIONS 0

-A C Perspectives 201 - Critical Thinking and Character Education 3
+Perspectives 201 - Critical Thinking and Character Education 1 3

-Area C HUMANITIES, FINE ARTS, AND ETHICS One 200 level Literature Course
+Area C HUMANITIES, FINE ARTS, AND ETHICS

-Awaa D 5
+One 200 level Literature Course 2 5

-Area D NATURAL SCIENCES, MATHEMATICS, AND TECHNOLOGY Statistics (MAT 200) 5
+Area D NATURAL SCIENCES, MATHEMATICS, AND TECHNOLOGY

-Statistics (MAT 200) Floative from the following: Biology Chemistry: Computer
+Statistics (MAT 200) 5

-Area E Elective from the following: Biology, Chemistry, Computer Information Systems, Mathematics, Physics, or Physical Science SOCIAL SCIENCES 5/6
+Elective from the following: Biology, Chemistry, Computer Information Systems, Mathematics, Physics, or Physical Science 5/6

-Area E
+Area E SOCIAL SCIENCES

-American History I or II (HIS 121 or 122) 5
+American History I or II (HIS 121 or 122) 3 5

-Introduction to American Government (PLS 101) 5
+Introduction to American Government (PLS 101) 4 5

 Elective from the following: Economics, History, Philosophy, Political Science, Psychology, Religion, or Sociology 5

 CORE HOU RS 48/49

 Area F TECHNICAL/OCCUPATIONAL COURSES Appropriate to Major

-Transfer credit from AAS (listed separately)
+Transfer credit from AAS (listed separately) 62/68

 Additional courses

 62/68

-COURSES II N THE MAJOR
+COURSES I N THE MAJOR

 BSM 310, Managerial Accounting 5

 BSM 340, Operations Management 5

 BSM 345, Purchasing and Global Sourcing 5

 BSM 400, Management Information Systems 5

 BSM 410, Financial Management 5

 BSM 420, Quality Management Systems 5

 BSM 430, Principles of Supply Chain Management 5

 BSM 435, Principles of Logistics Management 5

 BSM 437, Warehouse and Distribution Management 5

 BSM 440, International Business 5

 BSM 470, Project Management 5

 BSM 480, Strategic Management 5

 1 Elective : BSM 425, Introduction to Lean/Six Sigma; BSM 320, Organizational Behavior; BSM 330, Human Resource Management; BSM 355, Organizational Leadership; BSM 460, Marketing for Managers; BSM 450, Team Management 5

 BSM 497 - Capstone: Supply Chain Management and Logistics Project 5

-300/400 LEVEL 70
+300/400 LEVEL

-TOTAL HOURS FOR BAS DEGREE PROGRAM 180/187
+TOTAL HOURS FOR BAS DEGREE PROGRAM

-- Students must successfully complete the Global Literacy Competency by passing a World Literature course in Area C, OR by passing a World History course or a World Civilization course in the Area E elective. - All students must satisfy mandated requirements that the student demonstrates knowledge of the History of the United States and the State of Georgia.
-Students not completing American History I or II from a Georgia institution may meet this requirement by successfully passing the specialized subject-matter tests through the Testing Coordinator at their campus. - All students must satisfy mandated requirements that the student demonstrates knowledge of the Constitutions of the United States and the State of Georgia.
-Students not completing Introduction to American Government from a Georgia institution may meet this requirement by successfully passing the specialized subject-matter tests through the Testing Coordinator at their campus. - \Students not transferring in a minimum of 62 quarter hours of approved transfer credit for Area F, Technical/Occupational courses appropriate to the degree, are required to take additional courses that will enhance the managerial path to make up for the deficiency.
+2 Students must successfully complete the Global Literacy Competency by passing a World Literature course in Area C, OR by passing a World History course or a World Civilization course in the Area E elective.

+3 All students must satisfy mandated requirements that the student demonstrates knowledge of the History of the United States and the State of Georgia.
+Students not completing American History I or II from a Georgia institution may meet this requirement by successfully passing the specialized subject-matter tests through the Testing Coordinator at their campus.

+4 All students must satisfy mandated requirements that the student demonstrates knowledge of the Constitutions of the United States and the State of Georgia.
+Students not completing Introduction to American Government from a Georgia institution may meet this requirement by successfully passing the specialized subject-matter tests through the Testing Coordinator at their campus.

+Students not transferring in a minimum of 62 quarter hours of approved transfer credit for Area F, Technical/Occupational courses appropriate to the degree, are required to take additional courses that will enhance the managerial path to make up for the deficiency.

+Students must complete all Area F technical/occupational courses and all courses listed in the major concentration with a grade of "C" or better.